 HAA Award Winners

-Established in 1990, the Harvard Alumni Association Awards recognize outstanding service to the University.
-This year’s awards are to be presented on September 27 during the HAA board of directors’ fall meeting.
+The Harvard Alumni Association (HAA) Awards were established in 1990 to recognize outstanding service to the University through alumni activities.
+This year’s awards ceremony took place on October 14, during the HAA board of directors’ fall meeting.
+Six alumni were honored.

 You might also like